-Use of coprighted material in a MOOC you are creating (videos, assigned reading, etc.)
+Use of copyrighted material in an MOOC you are creating (videos, assigned reading, etc.)

 Material created or produced specifically for your MOOC

-For example, a video of the MOOC instructor giving a MOOC session; a text written by the MOOC instructor that he or she has copyright to; or a game or quiz that the MOOC instructor designed for the MOOC.
+For example, a video of the MOOC instructor giving an MOOC session; a text was written by the MOOC instructor that he or she has copyright to; or a game or quiz that the MOOC instructor designed for the MOOC.

 Go to the linked tab above (Open Access Books, Open Access journals, etc.)

 Creative Commons licensed material can also be a good source of open material.

 Books, articles, videos, performances whose copyright is owned by others & permission has been granted

 In all cases, make an attribution to the original source in your slides or other class materials.

 If including an attribution on the particular slide or at the time when the work is used would interrupt the flow of the instruction; put the acknowledgment at the end of an individual lecture (like credits in a movie).